vrocky/no-framework-web/simple-no-framework-ssr-hyderation/FutherMore.md

 ### 🚀 Key Ingredients for Success:

 - **Declarative UI Composition:** Craft UIs using familiar JSX-style syntax for clarity and simplicity.
-- **Decoupled Renderer:** A standalone rendering engine that transforms virtual DOM structures into actual DOM elements.
+- **Decoupled Renderer:** A standalone rendering engine that transforms virtual DOM structures into actual DOM elements, accessible as an object for greater flexibility.
 - **Event-Driven Updates:** Components explicitly notify the renderer when state changes, empowering developers with control.
 - **SSR Support:** Render UI on the server and hydrate it seamlessly on the client side.
 - **Flexible Callbacks:** Attach event listeners wherever needed without complex data-binding magic.